Logo Icon

 • Cheques: Cheques are instruments used to make payments.
 They are orders from an account holder to a bank to pay a specific amount to the person or entity named on the cheque.

-1. Characteristics of Negotiable Instruments: Negotiable instruments possess certain key characteristics, including negotiability (can be transferred to others), payment promise, and a fixed amount of money.
+1. Characteristics of Negotiable Instruments: Negotiable instruments possess certain key factors, including negotiability (can be transferred to others), payment promise, and a fixed amount of money.

 2. Liability of Parties: The Act outlines the rights and obligations of parties involved in negotiable instruments, such as the drawer, drawee, payee, and endorser.
 It establishes the liabilities of each party in the instrument.